 These tools will help you build your subscriber list the right way, using modern form designs with plenty of targeting options.

-Read our detailed review of the best popup software tools.
+Read our detailed review of the best popup software tools and best WordPress plugins for list building.

 Email marketing software